greenware2/meh-whynot/README.md

 - [TheRetrobook](https://theretrobook.net/) - A recreation of 2006 Facebook.
 - [Angiru](https://www.angiru.com.py/) - A recreation of mid-2000's Orkut.

+# Photo Sharing
+- [Snippr](https://snippr.win) - Recreation of Flickr around when it originally launched.
+Includes photos, accounts, much more.
 # Games
 *Revivals of popular games.
 Roblox revivals will not be added here, but you can find them on the subreddit [r/oldrobloxrevivals](https://www.reddit.com/r/oldrobloxrevivals/)*
 - [Habbo.bz](https://habbo.bz) - A recreation of 2006 Habbo